AbrorKhurramov/AbrorKhurramov/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently working as mobile developer
 - 💬 Ask me about: flutter, dart, Java, C++
 - 📫 How to reach me: abrorxurramov1@gmail.com
 - 🌐 Connect me on LinkedIn: https://www.linkedin.com/in/abror-xurramov/